by-d3k/maps/notes/OB2.md

 ## Abilities

-You can trigger these abilities using your **Hero Overlord** or **Standard Overlord** hotkey menus.
-Each ability provides a unique tactical advantage on the battlefield.

 * **Sweeper Droid:** Deploys a specialized unit to effectively mind control enemy units.

 * **Artillery Barrage:** Enables a targeting system to rain fire on a specific location.